vanaur/CFT/CFT (en)/main.typ

+=== Ward-Takahashi identity and conformal symmetries Knowing the Noether currents associated with conformal symmetries, it is sufficient to use them in the Ward-Takahashi equation #ref(<ward>) to deduce the conformal Ward identities.

+/*
-=== Ward-Takahashi identity and conformal symmetries Let's apply the equation developed in the previous section, #ref(<ward>), to a conformal field theory.
+Let's apply the equation developed in the previous section, #ref(<ward>), to a conformal field theory.
 We sometimes speak of Ward identities in the plural because the previous formula gives us one for each Noether current.
 Recall the Noether currents associated with conformal symmetries:

 #align(center,